 Abuse and neglect have always been standard practice at Natural Bridge Zoo.
 In the past, it exploited baby tigers to use them in Tiger King–style cub-petting schemes.
 Thankfully, with PETA’s support, in April 2020, Virginia banned public contact with tigers, lions, primates, and bears—effectively ending cub-petting in the state.

 But Natural Bridge Zoo is still exploiting a suffering, lonely elephant for rides.

-Elephants can communicate using infrasonic waves that can travel underground for more than a mile—but Asha, who was taken from the wild as a baby and has suffered at NBZ for decades, hasn’t been able to communicate or socialize with other elephants in years.
+Elephants can communicate using infrasonic waves that can travel underground for more than a mile—but Asha, who was captured in nature as a baby and has suffered at the roadside zoo for decades, hasn’t been able to communicate or socialize with other elephants in years.
 When she’s not being forced to give rides for hours in the sweltering summer heat, she’s confined to a barn that has damp concrete flooring in the frigid winters.
-Join PETA and urge NBZ to retire her to an accredited sanctuary.
+Join PETA in urging Natural Bridge Zoo to retire her to an accredited sanctuary.

-Please call 540-291-2420 and urge NBZ to release Asha and all the other animals there to reputable facilities.
+Please call 540-291-2420 and urge Natural Bridge Zoo to release Asha and all the other animals there to reputable facilities.
 If you receive a recorded message, press “0” to speak with someone.

 Please post polite comments on: